 This looks like some delicious comfort food.
 I actually was just given veggie sausages from a friend; maybe I’ll convert this to a vegetarian soup.
 Thanks!

-I should have a different, vegetarian recipe coming soon, maybe tonight, stay tuned!
+It was delicious, you’re welcome 🙂 I should have a different, vegetarian recipe coming soon, maybe tonight, stay tuned!

 Woah!
 I’m really digging the template/theme of this website.
 It’s simple, yet effective.